You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9 .

 Frequently Asked Questions

 Will Hostas Be Okay If You Plant Them Under Trees

 When planting hostas under trees, they can do very well if you plant them under the correct type of tree.
 Dogwood, poplar, cedar, and oak are safe choices.
 You should avoid pine trees, ash, spruce, and non-true cedar trees.

 How Far Away Should the Hostas Be from the Tree

 You don’t want to make the mistake of planting your hostas right tight to the tree.
 This increases the chances of them competing with thicker root systems and you could damage the bark.
 Keep them around a foot away from the trees.

 If you get it right, you could transform your yard like I did.
-You’ll end up with lush, green foliage all spring and summer long, and the hostas and trees will both be able to grow and thrive without too much competition.
+You’ll end up with lush foliage all spring and summer long, and the hostas and trees will both be able to grow and thrive without too much competition.